CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 =====================================

-In the previous :doc:`section</Survival Analysis intro>`, we introduced how survival analysis is used, needed, and the mathematical objects that it relies on.
+In the previous :doc:`section</Survival Analysis intro>`, we introduced the use of survival analysis, the need, and the mathematical objects on which it relies.
 In this article, we will work with real data and the *lifelines* library to estimate these mathematical objects.

 Estimating the Survival function using Kaplan-Meier
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 For this example, we will be investigating the lifetimes of political leaders around the world.
-A political leader in this case is defined by a single individual's time in office who controls the ruling regime.
-This could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenure, and the death event is the retirement of the individual.
-Censorship can occur if they are a) still in offices at the time of dataset complilation (2008), or b) die while in office (this includes assassinations).
+A political leader, in this case, is defined by a single individual's time in office who controls the ruling regime.
+This political leader could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenure, and the death event is the retirement of the individual.
+Censorship can occur if they are a) still in offices at the time of dataset compilation (2008), or b) die while in power (this includes assassinations).

-For example, the Bush regime began in 2000 and officially ended in 2008 upon his retirement, thus this regime's lifespan was 8 years and the "death" event was observed.
+For example, the Bush regime began in 2000 and officially ended in 2008 upon his retirement, thus this regime's lifespan was eight years, and there was a "death" event observed.
 On the other hand, the JFK regime lasted 2 years, from 1961 and 1963, and the regime's official death event *was not* observed -- JFK died before his official retirement.

-(This is an example that has gladly redefined the birth and death events, and infact completely flips the idea upside down by using deaths as the censorship event.
-This is also an example where the current time is not the only cause of censorship -- there are alternative events (eg: death in office) that can censor.)
+(This is an example that has gladly redefined the birth and death events, and in fact completely flips the idea upside down by using deaths as the censorship event.
+This is also an example where the current time is not the only cause of censorship; there are the alternative events (e.g., death in office) that can be the cause of censorship.

 To estimate the survival function, we first will use the `Kaplan-Meier Estimate <http://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator>`__,